exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Remove the double case
-* Change the case to another and rightfull value
+* Change the case to another and rightful value

 +-------------+--------------------------------------------------------------------------------------------------------+
 | Short name  | Structures/MultipleDefinedCase                                                                         |